GuillemPM/BusinessCentralAppInsightsTemplates/README.md

 As a developer of an app (typically referred to as an **ISV**), which gets installed in a Business Central environment, or as the partner on record for a customer (typically referred to as a **VAR**), you can obtain some of this telemetry.

-This repository contains instructions for how you can obtain the telemetry.
+This repo contains instructions for how you can obtain the telemetry.
 It also contains resources that help you get immediate value from the telemetry.